getmimo/CourseEngineerChallenge/README.md

 ## Step 4
-We’re not that happy with the password cracking chapter of the Cybersecurity course, because
-- it suggests that hard-to-remember passwords are better (see: easy to remember, hard to guess)
-- it doesn’t call brute-force attacks by their name and it only mentions dictionary attacks in passing

-Your task is to improve this chapter.
+### 1
+Revisit the Introduction chapter in the JavaScript Basics course.
+It's part of the Become a Web Developer track you've completed earlier.
+Your task is to create a chapter like that for a fictional Lua Basics course.

+### 2
+Take some time to familiarize with Lua and its applications and make a list of resources to come back to.

+### 3
-Start with research on password cracking and make a list of resources to come back to.
-Then summarize your research phase in a few sentences.
-How did you find the resources?
-Which resources did you include for what reason?
+Then summarize your research in a few sentences.
+How did you go about?
+Which resources did you use for what reason?
 Which resources did you exclude for what reason?

-Then draft the following changes in a text editor or word processor using the interactive elements you’ve encountered in the programming courses.

-Before the “Online dictionary attacks” exercise, create a “Brute-force attacks” exercise in which you explain brute-force attacks in the Mimo style and voice.

-Rewrite the “Online dictionary attacks” exercise starting from scratch to build on the “Brute-force attacks” exercise.

-After the “What’s a strong password?” exercise, create a “Hard-to-remember passwords” exercise in which you talk about the security issue behind hard-to-remember passwords and introduce “easy to remember, hard to guess”.
+### 4
+Now draft the 10-15 exercises of the chapter in a text editor, word processor, or even on a piece of paper using the interactions you’ve seen in the JavaScript Basics course.
+You're welcome to use exercises from JavaScript Basics as a reference but try to be as original as you can.
+If you want to include illustrations, either describe them or sketch them out.
+For any interactions, you can draw options or simply list them.

 ## Bonus Step
-List other flaws and opportunities for improvement you found in the Mimo app.
+Did something bug you along the way?
+Describe the biggest flaw you found in the Mimo app.

 ## Final Step
-Send the results of this exercise back to us no later than 24 hours after you’ve received them.
+Return your results no later than 48 hours after you’ve received them.